 When conducting human subjects research, it is essential that researchers are familiar with the ethical principles delineated in the Belmont Report.
 These principles are: respect for persons, beneficence, and justice.

 In accordance with federal regulations, each institution that receives federal funds for human subjects research must have at least one institutional review board (IRB).
-An IRB is responsible for reviewing the scientific, legal, and ethical merits of a human subjects research protocol before the research starts and while the research is ongoing.
+An IRB is responsible for reviewing the scientific, legal, and ethical merits of a research protocol involving human participants before the research starts and, depending on the type of research, while it is ongoing.

 Researchers must check with an IRB before proceeding with a protocol involving human participants in order to ensure that those participants are adequately protected.